masonoise/cms-api/README.md

 - Allow editing and saving of content changes in draft mode
 - Allow editing and saving of content changes in live mode, which will create a new version in draft mode
 - When draft item made live and there's already a live one, put existing live one into Retired state
+- When a new item is posted to it, it should save it with default text as passed in (nice to have)
+- When fetching a file, need to be able to ask for either the URL or the file itself